Muhammad-Yunus/Jetson-Nano-Object-Detection-Learn/pertemuan_7/README.md

 ```
 - Change `User=<jetson nano user>` to your jetson nano user.
 - Change `WorkingDirectory=<directory location of app.py>` to directory location,
-- Close and save using CTRL + X followed by CTRL + Y
 - Run bellow command to activate service,
 ```
 sudo systemctl daemon-reload